-CONTRAINDICATIONS
+2 CONTRAINDICATIONS

-ONIVYDE is contraindicated in patients who have experienced a severe hypersensitivity reaction to ONIVYDE or non-liposomal irinotecan.

-Patients who are hypersensitive to ONIVYDE, irinotecan or to any other ingredients in the formulation or component of the container.
-(See DOSAGE FORMS, COMPOSITION AND PACKAGING)
+- ONIVYDE is contraindicated in patients who have experienced a severe hypersensitivity reaction to ONIVYDE or non-liposomal irinotecan, and patients who are hypersensitive to ONIVYDE, irinotecan or to any other ingredients in the formulation or component of the container.
+For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING. - ONIVYDE is contraindicated during breast-feeding (see 7 WARNINGS AND PRECAUTIONS, Special Populations, Breast-feeding).

-For a complete listing, see the Dosage Forms, Composition and Packaging section of the product monograph.

-ONIVYDE is contraindicated during breast-feeding.
-(See WARNINGS AND PRECAUTIONS, Special Populations, Nursing Women)
+3 SERIOUS WARNINGS AND PRECAUTIONS BOX